Can You Learn Fighting By Watching Videos? Helpful guide

 Can watching fights make you better at fighting?

 Watching fights will make you better at fighting because you’ll observe how elite fighters deal with various situations.
-As a result, you’ll be capable of reflecting their style to your abilities.
+As a result, you’ll be capable of imitating their style to your abilities.
 For instance, if I watch how a fighter lands a perfect kick, I can analyze it to improve my kicks.

 A recent UFC broadcast received an average of one million live viewers.